-Unit 2: Individual Human Development and Health Issues
+Unit 2: Managing health and development

-This unit investigates transitions in health and wellbeing, and development, from lifespan and societal perspectives.
-It promotes health literacy skills through an examination of adulthood as a time of many health-related milestones and changes.
-Students enquire into the Australian healthcare system and further develop their skills in analysing health information and data.
+In this unit students investigate transitions in health and wellbeing, and human development, from lifespan and societal perspectives.
+They explore the changes and expectations that are integral to the progression from youth to adulthood.
+Students apply health literacy skills through an examination of adulthood as a time of increasing independence and responsibility, involving the establishment of long-term relationships, possible considerations of parenthood and management of health-related milestones and changes.

-Unit 3: Australia's Health
+Unit 3: Australia's health in a globalised world

-This unit looks at health, wellbeing and illness as being dynamic and subject to different interpretations and contexts.
-Students begin to explore health and wellbeing as a global concept.
-Their thinking extends to health as a universal right.
-They evaluate variations in the health status of Australians and investigate various public health approaches, models and successful programs, with an emphasis on the Australian health system.
+In this unit students look at health and wellbeing, disease and illness as being multidimensional, dynamic and subject to different interpretations and contexts.
+They explore health and wellbeing as a global concept and take a broader approach to inquiry.
+Students consider the benefits of optimal health and wellbeing and its importance as an individual and a collective resource.
+They extend this to health as a universal right, analysing and evaluating variations in the health status of Australians.

-Unit 4: Global Health and Human Development
+Unit 4: Health and human development in a global context